-Avis Budget Group, Inc. provides vehicle rental and other mobility solutions to businesses and consumers worldwide.
+Avis Budget Group, Inc. provides mobility solutions to businesses and consumers worldwide.
 The accompanying Consolidated Financial Statements include the accounts and transactions of Avis Budget Group, Inc. and its subsidiaries, as well as entities in which Avis Budget Group, Inc. directly or indirectly has a controlling financial interest (collectively, the "Company").